myappleguy/chef-minecraft/README.md

   - You can use this to pass additional options to java, default blank

 * `minecraft['init_style']`
-  - Current you can choose between the mark2 server wrapper and runit, default `mark2`
+  - Currently only runit is support. default `runit`

 * `minecraft['banned-ips']`
   - An array of ips you would like banned, default blank